brianpvo/iOS-Plugin/motiondnamaps/README.md

 #### `MotionDnaMaps()`

 This is the constructor you will use to create a maps instance.
-The maps instance is an extension of `WKWebView`, and so you should add this object to whatever container you want.
+The maps instance is an extension of `WKWebView`, and so you should add this object to a `View Container` formatted in whatever way you want.

 Once you have created a `MotionDnaMaps` object, you can use it to call further setup functions.
 Make sure to call all setup functions before calling the `run()` function.
 If you try to invoke a setup function while the `WkWebView` is in display, you will need to restart the `WkWebView` for those changes to take effect.